jgs03177/sc2combatsim/README.md

 cmake ..
 ```

-Finally, build with Visual Studio and execute the generated `sc2combatsim.exe`.
+Finally, build with Visual Studio and run the generated `sc2combatsim.exe`.

 #### Linux
 Starting from the main directory, clone s2client-api fork and build the code.
 A document for installation can be found [here](https://github.com/Blizzard/s2client-api/blob/master/docs/building.md).